Timothy Broglio

-Timothy Paul Andrew Broglio KC*HS (born December 22, 1951) is an American Catholic prelate who has served as Archbishop for the Military Services, USA, since 2008 and as president of the United States Conference of Catholic Bishops from 2022 to 2025.
+Timothy Paul Andrew Broglio KC*HS (born December 22, 1951) is an American Catholic prelate serving as Archbishop for the Military Services, USA since 2008 and who served as president of the United States Conference of Catholic Bishops from 2022 to 2025.
 Broglio previously served as Apostolic Nuncio to the Dominican Republic and Apostolic Delegate to Puerto Rico from 2001 to 2008.

-Broglio has gained attention for his opinions on LGBT personnel serving in the U.S. military and on homosexuality being a root cause of the church sexual abuse scandal.

 Early life and education

-Timothy Broglio was born on December 22, 1951, in Cleveland Heights, Ohio, and attended St. Ignatius High School.
+Timothy Paul Andrew Broglio was born on December 22, 1951, in Cleveland Heights, Ohio, and attended St. Ignatius High School.
 After graduating from high school, Broglio attended Boston College, where he obtained a Bachelor of Arts degree in classics.

 Broglio entered the Pontifical Gregorian University after graduating from college, earning a Bachelor of Sacred Theology degree while residing at the Pontifical North American College.

 Priesthood

 Broglio was ordained to the priesthood for the Diocese of Cleveland by Cardinal Sergio Pignedoli on May 19, 1977.
 Broglio then served as an associate pastor at St. Margaret Mary Parish, in South Euclid, Ohio, later remarking that the assignment was "the best two years of [his] life".

-Returning to Rome in 1979, he studied at the Pontifical Ecclesiastical Academy and graduated in 1983; He also earned his Doctor of Canon Law degree from the Gregorian, and joined the Vatican’s diplomatic corps.
+Returning to Rome in 1979, he studied at the Pontifical Ecclesiastical Academy and graduated in 1983; He also earned his Doctor of Canon Law degree from the Gregorian and joined the Holy See’s diplomatic corps.
 After serving as secretary for the nunciatures to the Ivory Coast (1983–1987) and to Paraguay (1987–1990), Broglio worked at the Vatican Secretariat of State as desk officer for Central America.
 He then served as personal secretary to Vatican Secretary of State Cardinal Angelo Sodano.

-Apostolic Nuncio and Delegate
+Apostolic nuncio and delegate

 On February 27, 2001, Broglio was appointed Apostolic Nuncio to the Dominican Republic, as well as Apostolic Delegate to Puerto Rico, and Titular Archbishop of Amiternum.
 He received his episcopal consecration on March 19, 2001, from Pope John Paul II, with Cardinals Angelo Sodano and Giovanni Battista Re serving as co-consecrators.
 His consecration, and the days leading to it, were recorded and used by National Geographic in their 2001 documentary, "Inside the Vatican."